 Taking Control, Making Healthy Relationship Choices for Women Program

-This program educates women in jail about the impacts of violence in their lives, and provides women the opportunity to enhance assertiveness and coping skills while also increasing awareness of safety issues, impacts on the family, and available community resources.
+This program educates women in Sudbury District Jail about the impacts of violence in their lives, and provides women the opportunity to enhance assertiveness and coping skills while also increasing awareness of safety issues, impacts on the family, and available community resources.

 Release Planning & Ongoing Support

-Assistance is provided to incarcerated women as they prepare their release plans for review by the parole board, as well as reintegration into the community.
+Assistance is provided to incarcerated women and young women as they prepare their release plans for reintegration into the community.
 Upon release from custody, support and counselling services are available on an ongoing basis for as long is required.